Linus4/csgoverview/README.md

 ### Get overviews

 Use [this repository](https://github.com/zoidbergwill/csgo-overviews)
+(overviews directory), create a directory with `mkdir
-(overviews directory) and copy the overviews that you need into the directory you cloned.
+$HOME/.local/share/csgoverview`  and copy the overviews that you need to `$HOME/.local/share/csgoverview`.

 You can use other overviews as long as they are `.jpg` files and they match the naming pattern (e.g. `de_nuke.jpg`).
 Ideally, their size should be 1024x1024